 When listening to the Bose Soundbar 500, the soundstage is decent.
 The left and right drivers of the Bose are actually on its side instead of on the front, which helps to get a wider soundstage than the size of the bar.
 However, this results in a slightly diffused soundstage and objects are harder to pinpoint.

-The THD performance of the Bose 500 is good.
+The Bose 500's THD performance is good.
 At a normal listening volume, the amount of THD is within very good limits.
 Also, when pushing it to its maximum volume, there’s no big jump in THD, which is great for a clean and pure sound.

 The Bose Soundbar 500 has a limited set of physical connections.
 It can't be put in between your game console and your TV due to the lack of a Full HDMI In.
 Also, older devices can’t connect to the bar using their analog audio out jack.
 On the upside, you can cast files to this bar using your wired home network.

-Decent audio format support via ARC.
-This soundbar supports eARC but unfortunately, it can only playback surround sound encoded in the Dolby Digital Sound format, which is common on Netflix or Blu rays.
+Fair audio format support via ARC.
+This soundbar supports eARC but unfortunately, it has to reencode these formats into Dolby Digital in order to play them.
 Unfortunately, this bar can't offer you a more immersive experience due to the lack of support for object-based surround sound formats, like Dolby Atmos.

 You can enjoy Dolby Digital surround sound, downmixed to 3.0 when connected to the bar through Optical.
-Dolby Digital is common in streaming platforms and in Blu rays.
-The DTS format, which is not supported, is not widely available on its own, but rather as a fallback of the common DTS-HD MA found on many Blu ray discs.
+Dolby Digital is common in streaming platforms and in Blu-rays.
+The DTS format, which isn't supported, isn't widely available on its own, but rather as a fallback of the common DTS-HD MA found on many Blu-ray discs.

 The wireless playback options are excellent.
-Bluetooth is the simplest way to enjoy your music from your phone on the bar, and you can also connect to the Bose 500 through Wi-Fi and you can cast sound using Apple Airplay, but not Chromecast built-in.
+Bluetooth is the simplest way to enjoy your music from your phone on the bar, and you can also connect to the Bose 500 through Wi-Fi, and you can cast sound using Apple AirPlay and Chromecast.

-The Bose Soundbar 500 can't accept video as input and there is nothing to passthrough.
+The Bose Soundbar 500 can't accept video as input and there's nothing to passthrough.

 The Bose Soundbar 500 has quite a unique interface.
 It communicates with the user using a set of lights that behave differently according to your actions.
-Although it is neat, it requires a lot of time to learn and understand what it is doing.
+Although it's neat, it requires a lot of time to learn and understand what it's doing.
 Fortunately, it's all in the manual.